C4ptainCrunch/thesis/source/index.rst

 While intuitively, we thought this could only improve the performance of the UCT algorithm, our results do not show a significant improvement.
 But this seems to be expected as in some cases, stronger rollouts can decrease the agent strength :cite:`Gelly2007`.
-Heavy playouts is still a open subject with reasearch like :cite:`Swiechowski2014` and :cite:`Soemers2019`.
+Heavy playouts is still an open subject with research like :cite:`Swiechowski2014` and :cite:`Soemers2019`.